-When responding to approaches from the media, the Town Clerk is usually the main contact with permission to speak to the media.
+When responding to approaches from the media, the Town Clerk is the main contact with permission to speak to the media.
 The Town Mayor and the Chairmen of Committees, by the nature of their position are also authorised contacts with the media in consultation with the Town Clerk.

-Statements made by the Town Mayor or the Chairmen of Committees should reflect the Council's opinion and set policies.
+Statements made by the Town Mayor or the Chairmen of Committees should reflect the Council's opinion and set policies and not to be of political nature.